SeptimusLiu/image-cropper/README.md

 # image-cropper
 A tool that can help you cropping, resizing and compressing images in an optimized way.

+## Functions:
+- Crop image related on where a person face appears
+- Detect a picture if it contains QR code
+- Detect a picture if it contains too many text

 ## Dependencies:
 - PIL
 - opencv2